Updated: September 26, 2025

 Lagos, Portugal, Property Purchase Costs

-In addition to the property cost and taxes, buying the property for sale Lagos offers comes with additional property purchase costs, outlined below.
+In addition to the property cost and taxes, buying the property for sale in Lagos comes with additional costs, outlined below.

 - Legal fees: €2,000-€5,000, depending on the property type, property price, and the complexities of the purchase